Why Go To Therapy?

-Below are 30 examples of what many people struggle with.
+See the list of 30 things people frequently work on in therapy below.
 You may recognize just one thing you would like some extra support with working on, or you may notice several that show up in your life.
 No matter what, I would like to offer my support in your healing process, and give you the tools you need to make adjustments so you can experience your life more fully, and hopefully with less distress.

 Anger is a very helpful emotion to have.
 We need it to advocate for our needs and recognize when others are violating our dignity.
 However, it can sometimes feel like an over-reaction when past injuries go unresolved and small triggers lead to excessive anger.
 Learn to recognize what is fueling your anger, develop coping resources, increase self-understanding, and respond to others in more constructive ways.

 An intense, excessive, and persistent worry and fear about everyday situations, often accompanied by a fast heart rate, rapid breathing, sweating, and feeling tired.
 There are several types, including generalized anxiety, social anxiety, panic attacks, phobias, post-traumatic stress disorder (PTSD), obsessive compulsive disorder (OCD).
 Learn to recognize and regulate your symptoms so you can return to focusing on life goals.

 People often learn that in order to get their needs met they have to work very hard act in certain “acceptable” ways in the eyes of others.
 Alternatively, some are provided with everything automatically and do not get opportunities to practice identifying and asking for what they need.
 Learn what your needs are and how to get them met effectively, without disrespecting yourself or others.

 Attachment represents how we connect on an emotional level with others.
 It is strongly influenced by early caregiver interactions and other significant relationships.
 There are many ways we learn to feel safe or threatened in the company of others, and we typically respond by behaving in ways to increase the chances of feeling acceptable in their eyes.
 Learn how to navigate closeness with others when you have previously felt safer maintaining distance to protect against getting hurt.